 Although, there are many different fonts available through Cricut Access, be aware that some fonts are ala carte and cost an additional fee to use.
 Again, you’ll see a price next to these.

 Recently, Cricut introduced kerning.
-And has made this an option you can check to help you search fonts with this capability.
-You can also use the Filters to search by type of operation such as drawing, or you can choose single-layered fonts or multi-layered fonts.
+And has made this an option you can use to filter by checking the box that says Only Kerned Fonts to help you search fonts with this capability.

 Click this to add a basic shape to your canvas.
 Most shapes will have all the same operations available to them as other shapes.
 For instance, basic cut, pen, engrave, etc.